tomhrr/cosh/doc/all.md

     "asdf"

-`chr` takes an integer or a bigint and returns the character associated with that integer.  `ord` takes a character and returns the integer or bigint associated with that character.
+`chr` takes an integer or a bigint and returns the character associated with that input.  `ord` takes a character and returns the integer or bigint associated with that character.

 `hex` takes a number as a hexadecimal string and returns the number as